- Current students

 Live performance will be an integral part of your studies where you'll get to explore your technique and choreographic craft as an emerging practitioner.
-Taught by leading contemporary dance artists and choreographers, you'll develop numerous dance projects of your own.
-You'll choreograph and perform in dance works for theatre, events, festivals and film as well as gaining a hands-on understanding of funding and promotion activities.
-Technology plays a key role in our learning environment.
-You'll gain practical experience in sound and music design, video editing, costume, lighting, props and scenery.
+Taught by leading contemporary dance artists and choreographers, you'll learn to develop dance projects of your own.
+You'll choreograph and perform for theatre, events, festivals and film as well as gaining a hands-on understanding of funding and promotion activities.
+Technology also plays a key role in our learning environment.
+You'll gain practical experience in lighting, sound, and music design, video editing, costume, props and scenery.

 Throughout your studies, you'll develop an understanding of dance histories and associated theories in our unique culture of critical studies.
 Alongside your future industry peers, you'll explore in-depth theoretical and critical thought, integrating theory and professional practice in an exciting cross-discipline environment.

 Around 100 people apply each year for up to 30 places offered in Year One.
 All auditions will be held over dates in mid to late October You'll be given clear information at the time of your application about how to prepare.
 From this workshop, the final selection of trainee dancers is made for the following year.

 For this programme, you will need the following: